Restor-Foundation/tcd/README.md

 ## Dataset and pre-trained models

-The training dataset used for our models is currently hosted on HuggingFace at []().
-We also provide the dataset pre-formatted as MS-COCO on Zenodo which can be used for training instance segmentation models out-of-the-box.
+The training dataset used for our models is currently hosted on [HuggingFace Hub](https://huggingface.co/datasets/restor/tcd).
+We also provide the dataset pre-formatted as MS-COCO on [Zenodo]() which can be used for training instance segmentation models out-of-the-box.
 These datasets can also be reconstructed using the HuggingFace repository.

 ![Canopy map predictions over the city of Zurich](docs/images/zurich_predictions_side_by_side.jpg)

 The repository supports Mask-RCNN for instance segmentation and a variety of semantic segmentation models - we recommend Segformer as a default, but we also provide trained UNets which are more permissively licensed.
 Models will be downloaded automatically when you run prediction for the first time, so there's no need to handle checkpoints manually.
 You can of course fine-tune your own models using the pipeline and provide local paths if you need.

-Have a look at our [model zoo]() for more information.
+Have a look at our [model zoo](https://huggingface.co/restor).

 ## Installation